GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-devtools/index.md

   </figcaption>
 </figure>

-{% Banner 'neutral' %}
+{% Aside 'success' %}
-  👉 Read on to learn about the [mark-up, styling, and scripting of mini apps](/mini-app-markup-styling-and-scripting/).
+  Read on to learn about the [mark-up, styling, and scripting of mini apps](/mini-app-markup-styling-and-scripting/).
-{% endBanner %}
+{% endAside %}

 ## Acknowledgements